-There are ten major partitions of consciousness, but most people live their lives using only three.
+There are ten primary partitions of consciousness, but most people use only three.
 How do we reach the others?
 Why would we want to?
+Come and find out.

 The Rainbow of Consciousness

-People tend to think of all partitions of consciousness like a strict hierarchy, level upon level.
+People often think of consciousness as separate partitions or part of a strict hierarchy, level upon level.
 But what if that’s not correct?
-But what if consciousness is more like a rainbow?
-Perhaps it’s not a strict hierarchy, but like plants growing from the ground with several connections to the earth?
-Or like a rainbow that is shifts in brightness and intensity.
+What if consciousness is more like a rainbow?
+Perhaps it’s not a strict hierarchy, but like plants growing from the ground with several connections to the earth or like a rainbow that shifts in brightness and intensity.

 People are doing the best that they can from their own level of consciousness.” ― Deepak Chopra

-Our talk about consciousness, we start with the three default states.
-We all can recognize them from our daily cycle.
-These three are waking, sleeping, and dreaming.
-These three default states are important because they provide our bodies with the connection to consciousness.
-They are three plugs in a pegboard with many other holes.
+In our discussion of consciousness, we start with the three default states.
+We can recognize them from our daily cycle: waking, sleeping, and dreaming.
+These three default states are important because they connect our bodies to consciousness.
+They are like three plugs in a pegboard with many other holes.

 Perception & The Expression of Consciousness

-Most people think of these three states as separate entities like vertical silos on a bar graph.
+Most people consider these three states separate entities, like vertical silos on a bar graph.
 Waking is not on top of sleeping.
 However, some people see dreaming as a part of the sleeping state because we generally go through the sleep stage to reach it.
 However, this isn’t always the case.
 Daydreaming is the case where you go straight from waking to the dream state.

-You are familiar with the first three; these are the default partitions that enable us to use this marvelous machinery of mind, body, and spirit.
+You are familiar with the first three; these are the default partitions that enable us to use this great mind, body, and spirit machinery.
 Many people never move beyond this default platform.

 The Ten Levels of Consciousness